eyasumecha/Sudoku-game-project/STYLEGUIDE.md

 ## Comments

-- Do not overcomment.
-Only comment when the code is not very clear.
+- Do not over or undercomment: comment when something needs to be explained or clarified, or when you think necessary.
-- Have informative beginning of file and beginning of function comments.
+- Have informative beginning-of-file and beginning-of-function comments.

 ```c
 /*